liferay/alloy-editor/content/docs/Develop/create.md

 ---
+layout: develop
+title: Create
 description: How to create your buttons, skins, toolbars and UI!
-layout: "guide"
-title: "Create"
-weight: 3
+order: 3
 ---

 ###### How to create your buttons, skins, toolbars and UI!